 A western riding helmet and cowboy hat, a choice for required safety in western riding.

 Let’s be honest: one of the biggest reasons Western riders stick with a cowboy hat is style.
-A traditional helmet can feel out of place and clash with carefully chosen horse tack and show attire.
-This focus on aesthetics often leads to the question, are western riding helmets required, with many hoping the answer is no so they can maintain their classic look.
+A traditional helmet can feel out of place, clashing with carefully chosen horse tack and show attire.
+This focus on aesthetics often leads to the question, is a riding helmet required, with many hoping the answer is no so they can maintain their classic look.
 The great news is that you no longer have to choose between style and safety.
-We’ll cover the official rules, but we’ll also introduce you to the new generation of stylish, comfortable, and certified helmets designed specifically for the Western rider.
+We’ll cover the official rules set by organizations like the USEF and AQHA, and introduce you to the new generation of stylish, comfortable, and certified riding helmets designed for the Western rider.

 SHOP NOW